Dutch hip-hop: 2000s

 In 2002, Brainpower topped charts with Dansplaat and received both MTV Award and TMF Awards.

-From 2000 onward, Dutch language hiphop grew considerably, both in number of artists, as well as in popularity, both underground and mainstream.
+From 2000 onward, Dutch language hip-hop grew considerably, both in the number of artists as well as in popularity, both underground and mainstream.

-In the early 2000s the MC fronted band Relax got much airplay, mainly impressing with their albums.
+In the early 2000s, the MC fronted band Relax got much airplay, mainly impressing with their albums.
 Since 2002, they released four albums, the first three of which made the Dutch album top 40.

 Def Rhymz, Spookrijders & Brainpower helped develop the art.
 Def Rhymz & Brainpower dropped multiple hit records.
 Described by Ali B. as "..a white library boy with glasses..", Brainpower made Dutch rapping accessible to a much greater demographic.
 With six Top 100 albums, Brainpower is one of the most commercially successful Dutch MC's to date.

-By 2000, about 15 years after their founding, Osdorp Posse still did sold-out tours and still had big album chart success.
-They even scored a surprise hit song, when Origineel Amsterdams hit the top 10 of the single charts.
+By 2000, about 15 years after their founding, Osdorp Posse still sold-out tours and still had big album chart success.
+They even scored a surprise hit song when Origineel Amsterdams hit the top 10 of the single charts.
 By then, Dutch rap fully took over from Dutch artists rapping in English, and Osdorp Posse set up their own label to release Dutch rap artists.
-The same year they released their seventh album Kernramp as the first double album in Dutch rap, with the second disc containing up and coming Dutch rap artists.
+The same year, they released their seventh album Kernramp as the first double album in Dutch rap, with the second disc containing up-and-coming Dutch rap artists.
 In the months following its release alone, 17,000 physical copies were sold, unique for Dutch language rap at the time.
-Having let a permanent mark on their fanbase, when the album was re-released on vinyl in 2019, it became the best-selling album on vinyl the week of release.
+Having made a permanent mark on their fanbase, when the album was re-released on vinyl in 2019, it became the best-selling album on vinyl the week of release.